reeve567/PrisonCore/README.md

 # PrisonCore

+***I forgot, but a lot of the commit titles are useless because I never thought anyone else would see the repo***

 This project was a modification to the way you play Minecraft.
 It was made to be run on Minecraft Servers as the foundation of the modifications.

 The core feature of it was the Prison gamemode.